 A better option is to buy a Pulse Induction (PI) metal detector.
 These units ignore minerals so you get far fewer false detections.
 PI detectors also provide a deeper search.

 PI detectors aren't perfect though.
 The biggest problem is that they can’t discriminate between different objects.
-For beaches with lots of trash, a multi-frequency detector is the better option – although they are often more expensive.
+For beaches with lots of trash, a multi-frequency metal detector is the better option – although they are often more expensive.
 A multi-frequency detector can also be used for general purpose detecting, while PI models are more specialist.

-Whichever type of detector you use, make sure it’s fully waterproof.
+Whichever type of metal detector you use, make sure it’s fully waterproof.
 Most detectors have waterproof coils, but the unit itself also needs to be submersible when hunting at the beach.

 For more information about saltwater hunting, check out my list of the best beach metal detectors.